 - Which steps will you take along the way, and which obstacles will you need to overcome?

 - Why should this be done?
 Why do others need to be involved?
 Why are certain steps essential?

-Example: Jane wants to learn about email marketing.
-To set a specific goal, she should first explain why she wants to learn email marketing, defining exactly what she wants to learn, and what she plans to achieve her new skills.
+SMART goals example: Jane wants to learn about email marketing.
+To set a specific SMART goal, she should first explain why she wants to learn email marketing, defining exactly what she wants to learn, and how she plans to achieve her new skills.
 Then she can research and make decisions about where she can find email marketing courses and when they start, who can teach her, when she should take steps to further her learning, which strategies and technology she may want to use, how she will practice, etc.

 M for Measurable

 If you can’t measure your success, then how will you know when you’ve achieved your goal?
 Planning for the M in SMART means identifying which metrics you’ll use to measure progress and how you’ll determine whether and when you’ve met your SMART goal.

 SMART goals example: A marketing team needs to improve the quality of leads it passes to sales.
 Team members must determine which metric will not only help them measure the quality of their leads overall, but also how to compare the lead quality both before and after their improvement efforts.
 They decide to use the “percentage of closed marketing-qualified leads” and then decide upon the amount of improvement they’d like to achieve.

 Are people likely to strive for a goal that they don’t believe is possible?
 Setting an unattainable goal typically ends up demotivating people.
 Make sure the SMART goal you set is achievable by considering whether you can do it with the skills, timeframe, resources, and tools currently at your disposal.